 - Fresh basil, for garnish (optional)

-- Preheat oven to 250°.
+Preheat oven to 250°.
 Slice tomatoes and lay out on a sheet pan.
-Sprinkle with S&P. Scatter herbs and garlic/onion/shallot over the top.
+Sprinkle with salt and pepper.
+Scatter herbs and garlic over the top.
 Drizzle with olive oil.
 Roast for 2 hours, stirring and flipping tomatoes once.
-(Alternatively, you can place the pan under a broiler set on high for 8-10 minutes, stirring once, and watching carefully to prevent burning—though some char is good.)
+(Alternatively, you can place the pan under a broiler set on high for 8-10 minutes, stirring once during the broil, and watching carefully to prevent burning—though some char is good.)

-- Remove pan from oven and discard fresh herbs, if using.
+Remove pan from oven and discard herbs.
 Remove tomatoes and reserve.
 Strain olive oil and collected juices from the pan into a Dutch oven over low heat.
 Add the additional olive oil.
-Mince the onion, shallots, or garlic (remove skin!) and add to the pot with the pepper flakes, if using.
+Mince the garlic (remove skin!) and add to the pot with the pepper flakes, if using.
 Heat, stirring occasionally, for 2 minutes.
 Add grated carrot (if using); sauté an additional 2 minutes.
 Raise the heat to medium-high, stirring to avoid burning the aromatics.
 Add the fish sauce.
 Stir constantly until fish sauce is nearly evaporated, then add the wine.

-- When the mixture is reduced by half, add the reserved tomatoes and reduce heat to low.
-Simmer, stirring occasionally, until the sauce thickens slightly.
+When the wine is reduced by approximately half, add the reserved tomatoes and reduce heat to low.
+Simmer, stirring occasionally, until the sauce thickens slightly, about 30 minutes.
 Check the seasoning, adjusting salt and pepper if necessary.
+If desired, purée the sauce or remove any large pieces of tomato skin.
 Serve over pasta, topped with parmesan and fresh basil (if using), or store for another use.